GabeScott/standard-works-vault/General Conference/1988 October - The Royal Law of Love.md

 The royal law of love is of sacred significance in the Lord’s program for his people—an element as vital as any other in the gospel.
 It is inseparable from them and the spirit of them.
 It is well known to us institutionally; indeed, the Church to which we have the honor to belong is celebrated for knowing and acting upon it on occasions of great need across the earth.

-My purpose this morning has been, in these few words, to honor that commandment and those who do so well personally to accept his invitation to impart to others “both temporally and spiritually, according to their needs.”
-(Mosiah 18:29.)
+My purpose this morning has been, in these few words, to honor that commandment and those who do so well personally to accept his invitation to impart to others “both temporally and spiritually, according to their needs.” ([[Mosiah 18.29|Mosiah 18:29]].)

 That we may do so, I humbly pray, in the name of Jesus Christ, amen.